Laerciosantosn/Clone-Menu-Stripe/README.md

 ## Features

 - ⚛️ **React** — A web framework for Node Js.
-- ☑️ **TypeScript** — TypeScript is a superset of JavaScript developed by Microsoft that adds typing.
 - 📘 **CSS** — CSS is a language that describes the style of an HTML document.
 - 📘 **Hooks** — useState, useCallback, useEffect, useLayoutEffect, useRef, useContext, useMemo.
-- 📘 **Frame Motion** — CSS is a language that describes the style of an HTML document.
+- 📘 **Framer Motion** — A production-ready motion library for React.
+Utilize the power behind Framer, the best prototyping tool for teams.
+Proudly open source..

 ## Getting started

 Describe here the way to use/install your project

-1. Clone this repo using `https://github.com/Laerciosantosn/Clone-Twitter.git`
+1. Clone this repo using `https://github.com/Laerciosantosn/Clone-Menu-Stripe.git`
-2. Move yourself to the appropriate directory: `cd Clone-Twitter`<br />
+2. Move yourself to the appropriate directory: `cd Clone-Menu-Stripe`<br />
 3. Run `code .` to open project in VsCode<br />

 #### Getting started with the backend server